flynn/flynn/README.md

 `privatekey` is the path to the server's private key (unencrypted).

-`authchecker` is a path to an executable that will check if the push is authorized, and exit with status 0 if it is.
+`authchecker` is a path to an executable that will check if the key is authorized, and exit with status 0 if it is.
 It will be called with the following arguments:

-    authchecker $USER $PATH $KEY
+    authchecker $USER $KEY

 * `$USER` is the username that was provided to the server.
-* `$PATH` is the path of the repo that was pushed to.
-It will not contain slashes.
 * `$KEY` is the public key that was provided to the server.

 The `receiver` is a path to an executable that will handle the push.
 It will get a tar stream of the repo via stdin and the following arguments: